Achieve Academic Success

 As students prepare for high school, these years in middle school do not count towards the high school transcript, but they set the performance standard for how students will do in 9th grade and beyond.
 Our teaching staff encourages discipline, good study skills, and lots of great discussion.
 Students have 5 core classes each day: math (advanced sections available), history, science, English and Life Skills.
 P.E. is offered along with reading and music (7th grade) as a required block.
 A number of electives are available as students have the opportunity to try new activities or continue to develop skills.
 Some of the electives include: Middle School Band, Art, Speech, Advance Problem Solving, Choir, Beginning Ukulele and Computer.

-High school students at Harvest are well prepared for a successful college career.
-We have an excellent college prep curriculum that is customizable.
+With an excellent college prep curriculum, high school students at Harvest are well prepared for a successful college career.
 There are dozens of elective classes that include AP courses, foreign languages, visual and performing arts, computer programming, graphic design, coaching, and home science.
-See High School Graduation Requirements and Courses for more information.

 Teachers emphasize sound principles of critical thinking, precise writing, peer collaboration, and cross-curricular connections.
-Our desire is to make learning memorable and engaging.
 HCA alumni graduate with a solid academic foundation that will prepare them for future success and give them an appreciation for life beyond the classroom.
+View our college guidance counseling page for more information.